When Millie the dog was introduced to children at the C&K Eimeo Road Community Kindergarten, the effect was immediate and palpable.

-The initiative has also attracted international and national attention, with researchers from Queensland and the United States of America approaching Belinda about doing research projects on the program.
+The outcome has attracted international and national attention, with researchers from Queensland and the United States of America asking to undertake research on the program.
 Millie has also paved the way for other C&K Kindergartens in the Mackay area who have since introduced their own dogs.

 Mrs Rule’s courage to try different solutions for the challenges she and her kindergarten community face is just one of the reasons she has been named a finalist for this year’s Queensland College of Teachers TEACHX Innovation in Teaching Award.